ncstate-sat/popover/README.md

-# SAT Popover Component for Angular
+# Popover Component for Angular

 ## Usage

 ### Quickstart

-Wrap any component you want to display in an popover with `sat-popover`.
+Wrap any component you want to display in a popover with `sat-popover`.

 ```html
 <sat-popover>